Coiot/cbr-main/src/albums/S4/episode1.md

 - scene_number: 05
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season4-pr0-scene61.jpeg
   narration: "<p>The Power Rankers deliberated for a long time as we are going into no doubt the most balanced and well distributed roster we’ve had, but one civ is favored above the others —the Selkups.
 The Selkups enjoy the usual ranking boost being in the middle of Siberia, but this time around there is some competition in the northern regions of Eurasia that might not keep them as #1 for long.
-I don’t know how the team will rank in the episodes to come, but I expect fluctuations in ranks to come readily.</p>"
+I don’t know how the team will rank in the next several episodes, but I expect fluctuations in ranks to come readily.</p>"
 - scene_number: 06
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene06.jpeg